 Simulink Real-Time / XCP / CAN

-The XCP CAN Data Acquisition block acquires data from the configured slave connection based on the selected measurements.
+The XCP CAN Data Acquisition block acquires data from the configured server connection based on measurements that you select.
 The block uses the XCP CAN transport layer to obtain raw data for the selected measurements at the specified simulation time step.
-Configure your XCP connection and use the XCP CAN Data Acquisition block to select your event and measurements for the configured slave connection.
+Configure your XCP connection and use the XCP CAN Data Acquisition block to select your event and measurements for the configured server connection.
 The block displays the selected measurements as output ports.

 The XCP communication blocks support the use of Simulink® accelerator mode and rapid accelerator mode.
-Using this feature, you can speed up the execution of Simulink models.
-For more information on these simulation modes, see the Simulink documentation.
+You can speed up the execution of Simulink models by using these modes.
+For more information on these simulation modes, see Design Your Model for Effective Acceleration (Simulink).

-Select the name of XCP configuration you want to use.
-The list displays all available names specified in the XCP CAN Configuration blocks in the model.
+Select the name of the XCP configuration that you want to use.
+This list displays all available names specified in the XCP CAN Configuration blocks in the model.
 Selecting a configuration displays events and measurements available in the A2L file of this configuration.

 You can acquire measurements for only one event by using an XCP CAN Data Acquisition block.
 Use one block for each event whose measurements you want to acquire.